-- (a) Principles of law and equity supplement this [act] unless displaced by a particularprovision of it. - (b) A provision in a statute in this state governing a particular type of unincorporated nonprofit association prevails over an inconsistent provision in this [act], to the extent of the inconsistency. - (c) This [act] supplements this state's regulatory laws that are applicable to nonprofit organizations operating in this [state].
-In the event of a conflict, those other laws prevail.
+- (a) Principles of law and equity supplement this [act] unless displaced by a particular provision of it. - 39 (b) A statute governing a type of unincorporated nonprofit association prevails over an - 40 inconsistent provision in this [act], to the extent of the inconsistency.

-1. Subsection (a).
-Examples of other laws that apply to UNAs are general principles of contracts, agency, fraud, estoppel, the priority of written provisions of an agreement over prior inconsistent oral provisions or subsequent oral amendments (and any exceptions), civil and criminal procedural rules, and rules for enforcing judgments.

-Drafting conventions as to whether these general principles of law should be set forth in separate provisions in an act like this one vary greatly.
-NCCUSL Acts, as a general rule, do not have provisions other than what is stated in Subsection (a).

-2. Subsection (b).
+1 (c) This [act] supplements this state's regulatory laws that are applicable to nonprofit 2 associations operating in this state.
+If a conflict exists, those other laws prevail.
+3 Comment 4 5 1.
+Subsection (a).
+Examples of other laws that apply to UNAs are general principles of 6 contracts, agency, fraud, estoppel, the priority of written provisions of an agreement over prior 7 inconsistent oral provisions or subsequent oral amendments (and any exceptions), civil and 8 criminal procedural rules, and rules for enforcing judgments.
+9 10 Drafting conventions as to whether these general principles of law should be set forth in 11 separate provisions in an act like this one vary greatly.
+NCCUSL Acts, as a general rule, do not 12 have provisions other than what is stated in Subsection (a).
+13 14 2.
+Subsection (b).
 Many jurisdictions have existing statutes governing particular types of UNAs, e.g., churches.
-Subsection (b) establishes the rule that in the event of an inconsistency between this Act and the statute governing a specific type of UNA, the latter will control.
-Under generally accepted statutory interpretation principles, there is a strong presumption against inconsistency, i.e., the presumption is that the provisions of the two acts are not inconsistent.

-3. Subsection (c).
-Most jurisdictions have statutory provisions giving the chief legal officer of the jurisdiction oversight supervisory powers over nonprofit organizations, including the power to enjoin or prohibit various activities.
-Most jurisdictions also have statutes that require registration, permits or advance notice to engage in certain activities, e.g., fundraising from the public, and the filing of reports, e.g., assumed name filings, tax forms, and the like.
-All of these existing and future statutes, rules and regulations are applicable to UNAs.
-Whether specific provisions stating this principle need to be included in the Act depends on the enacting jurisdiction's statutory drafting conventions.

-A thorough review of all these other laws should be conducted to be sure they do not need to be amended in order to continue to apply to UNAs after the Act is effective.
-If amendments to these other laws are necessary, they should be included as trailing amendments in the Bill containing this Act.

-Derivation: Subsection (a) Principle #9; Subsection (b) - Principle #10; Subsection (c) - Principle #11.

-SECTION 4.
-GOVERNING LAW; TERRITORIAL APPLICATION.
+Subsection (b) establishes the rule that in the event of an inconsistency 15 between this Act and the statute governing a specific type of UNA, the latter will control.
+Under 16 17 generally accepted statutory interpretation principles, there is a strong presumption against 18 inconsistency, i.e., the presumption is that the provisions of the two acts are not inconsistent.
+19 20 3.
+Subsection (c).
+Most jurisdictions have statutory provisions giving the chief legal 21 officer of the jurisdiction oversight supervisory powers over nonprofit organizations, including 22 the power to enjoin or prohibit various activities.
+Most jurisdictions also have statutes that 23 require registration, permits or advance notice to engage in certain activities, e.g., fundraising 24 from the public, and the filing of reports, e.g., assumed name filings, tax forms, and the like.
+All 25 of these existing and future statutes, rules and regulations are applicable to UNAs.
+Whether specific provisions stating this principle need to be included in the Act depends on the enacting 26 27 jurisdiction's statutory drafting conventions.
+28 29 A thorough review of all these other laws should be conducted to be sure they do not 30 need to be amended in order to continue to apply to UNAs after the Act is effective.
+If 31 amendments to these other laws are necessary, they should be included as trailing amendments in 32 the Bill containing this Act.
+33 34 Derivation: Subsection (a) Principle #9; Subsection (b) - Principle #10; Subsection (c) - 35 Principle #11.
+36 37 SECTION 4.
+GOVERNING LAW.
+38 (a) Except as otherwise provided in subsection (b), the law of this state governs the operation in this state of all unincorporated nonprofit associations formed or operating in this state.

-- (a) Except as otherwise provided in subsection (b), the law of this state governs all unincorporated nonprofit associations formed or operating in this state. - (b) Unless its governing principles specify a different jurisdiction, the law of the jurisdiction in which an unincorporated nonprofit association has its main place of activities governs relations among members and managers and between members and managers and the unincorporated nonprofit association.
+(b) Unless the governing principles specify a different jurisdiction, the law of the governs the internal affairs of the association.

+2 jurisdiction in which an unincorporated nonprofit association has its main place of activities